Towards Size-Independent Generalization Bounds for Deep Operator Nets

 We use loss augmentation techniques to reduce the dependency on matrix norms and the implicit dependence on network depth.

-We investigate the use of operator learning, specifically DeepONet, for solving nonlinear partial differential equations (PDEs)
+We investigate the application of operator learning, specifically DeepONet, to solve partial differential equations (PDEs)

-This study examines the performance of DeepONet in physics-informed training, focusing on two key aspects: (1) the approximation capabilities of deep branch and trunk networks, and (2) the generalization error in Sobolev norms.
+We focus on the performance of DeepONet in Sobolev training, addressing two key questions: the approximation ability of deep branch and trunk networks, and the generalization error in Sobolev norms.

 Networks [8.272491066698041]